tonouchi510/simclr-tf2-distribute/README.md

 ## Acknowledgements
 I reuse some of the code from [sayakpaul/SimCLR-in-TensorFlow-2](https://github.com/sayakpaul/SimCLR-in-TensorFlow-2) in this implementation.
-Thanks for showing me the reference implementation by tf2.
+Thanks for showing me the reference minimal implementation by tf2.

 The differences in my implementation are the following points,
 - Supports distributed training, to train with huge batch sizes.